pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_image_get.hbs.md

-## tanzu insight image get
+# tanzu insight image get

-Get image by digest
+Use this command to get an image by digest.

 ## <a id='synopsis'></a>Synopsis